Secure Nginx with Let’s Encrypt on AlmaLinux 9

 sudo certbot --nginx -d nginx.orcacore.net

-You will be asked to enter your email address and then agree to the terms of services.
+You will be asked to enter your email address and then agree to the terms of service.

-At this point, when you are finished Secure Nginx with Lets Encrypt on AlmaLinux 9, you can check your SSL certificate status from Let’s Encrypt on AlmaLinux 9.
-Type the following link to your web browser:
+At this point, when you are finished securing Nginx with Let’s Encrypt on AlmaLinux 9, you can check your SSL certificate status from Let’s Encrypt on AlmaLinux 9.
+Type the following link into your web browser:

 Remember to replace the domain name.